avelino/avelino.run/content/blog/2024-05-28-the-challenge-of-maintaining-open-source-projects-why-your-project-might-not-be-used-in-the-future.md

 ## When to Open Source a Project?

-My go-to method for deciding whether to invest my time in open sourcing a project is to look around (at other projects) and see if they aren't already solving my problem.
-It might mean changing the approach (architecture) to fit a specific project, but often it’s worth restructuring instead of writing a new package or library from scratch, whether private or open source.
+When I face the decision of whether or not to invest my time in a new open source project, it is important for me to have a strong overview of already existing alternatives.
+If there are none, then it is probably a good idea.
+Otherwise, I think about how changes to my project, by means of approach, architecture, design, etc., could withstand the challenges of competition.
+However, in most cases, it is a better idea to restructure the existing project instead of writing a new package or library from scratch, whether it is private or open source.

 **Checklist for Deciding to Open Source a Project:**